Reps For Google, Facebook, And Netflix Back Net Neutrality As A New Battle Looms

 Industry representatives for many of the biggest companies in tech met Tuesday with Ajit Pai, the head of the Federal Communications Commission, to express vigorous support for net neutrality rules — the Obama-era regulations that require internet providers to treat all web traffic equally.
 But just last week, Pai huddled with telecom trade groups to discuss his plan to undo net neutrality, which may be announced as soon as this month.

-Top officials from the Internet Association, a trade organization that represents Google, Facebook, Amazon, and Netflix, among others, urged Chair Pai to keep and enforce existing open internet rules.
+Top officials from the Internet Association, a trade organization that represents Google, Facebook, Amazon, and Netflix, among others, urged Pai to keep and enforce existing open internet rules.
 "The internet industry is uniform in its belief that net neutrality preserves the consumer experience, competition, and innovation online," the group's officials said, according to a summary of the meeting filed with the FCC.

-The Internet Association also told the FCC Chair that, according to their own preliminary economic research, net neutrality rules did not negatively impact broadband investment, which contradicts claims from the telecom industry that the regulations would stymie innovation.
+The Internet Association also told the FCC chair that, according to their own preliminary economic research, net neutrality rules did not negatively impact broadband investment, which contradicts claims from the telecom industry that the regulations would stymie innovation.

 The FCC did not immediately respond to a request for comment.